boazbk/tcs/lec_08a_restricted_models.md

 > # { .recap }
 * The uncomputability of the Halting problem for general models motivates the definition of restricted computational models.
-* In restricted models we might be able to answer questions such as: does a given program terminate, do two programs compute the same function?
+* In some  restricted models we can  answer _semantic_ questions such as: does a given program terminate, or do two programs compute the same function?
+* _Regular expressions_ are a restricted model of computation that is often useful to capture tasks of string matching.
+We can test efficiently whether an expression matches a string, as well as answer questions such as Halting and Equivalence.
+* _Context free grammars_ is a stronger, yet still not Turing complete, model of computation.
+The halting problem for context free grammars is computable, but equivalence is not computable.

 ## Exercises